algosup/2024-2025-project-2-serious-game-team-5/Documents/FunctionalSpecifications/FunctionalSpecifications.md

 The game will feature a grid-based construction system, allowing players to place buildings and structures on a city map.
 The grid system ensures that buildings are placed in an orderly fashion and align with the city's infrastructure.

-The grid system will have the following features: <!--  -->

 # 3. - Assets and Resources

 ## 3.1 - Game Assets